 - Given that we can do this, we can use these probs to compute the 'likliehood' of an entire sequence of words.
 (Again, the likliehood that the sequence is grammatical/makes sense; or that this sequence would be found in the use of the language) - Do by computing P(X0) P(X1) ...
 P(Xn-1) for an n-word sequence.
-(Multiply) - We can judge a language model by computing this probability on a fixed sequence of words that are known to be good.
-Must always use the same sequence to compare different models - The Perplexity of a model is a function of the above product, but it is both inverted (so that lower numbers are "better") and normalized by taking the nth root.
+(Multiply) - We can judge a language model by computing this probability on a fixed sequence of words that are known to be "good."
+Must always use the same sequence of words to compare different models - The Perplexity of a model is a function of the above product, but it is both inverted (so that lower numbers are "better") and normalized by taking the nth root.

-Perplicity of a model can only be measured on a specific test set of a words, where you compute P(xo) being the 1st words, P(x_1) = P(x_1, 1, x_0), P(x_2) = P(x_2, 1, x_0) ..., P(x_1) = P(x{n-1}, 1, x{n-2}) this means the probability that x_2 wald be the word that follows the words xo x, according to the model.
+Perplicity of a model can only be measured on a specific test set of A words, where you compute P(xo) being the 1st words P(x) = P(x, 1xo), P(X2)= P(X2 | X, X0) ....
+P(Xn+1) = P(Xn+1 | X0X,....
+Xn-2) this means the probability that X2 would be the word that follows the words X0 X, according to the mater.

-- In the literature, you'll see perplexity being used as a metric to judge models, and sometimes the output of models themselves.
-Lower is better. - So, the "language model" that we want is a predictor that looks like this:
+• In the literature, you'll see perplexity being used as a metric to judge models, and sometimes the output of models themselves.
+Lower is better.

+So, the "language model" that we want is a predictor that looks like this: